 District of Columbia Man Pleads Guilty to Bribing Correctional Officer to Smuggle Drugs into D.C.
 Jail

-WASHINGTON – A District of Columbia man pleaded guilty today to bribing a public official to smuggle drugs into the D.C. jail.
-Keywaune McLeod, 28, of Washington D.C., pleaded guilty in United States District Court to one count of bribery.
-The plea was announced by U.S. Attorney Matthew M. Graves for the District of Columbia and Special Agent in Charge Wayne A. Jacobs of the FBI Washington Field Office.
+WASHINGTON –A District of Columbia man pleaded guilty today to bribing a public official to smuggle drugs into the D.C. jail.
+Andre Gregory, 31, pleaded guilty in United States District Court to one count of bribery.
 U.S. District Court Judge Dabney L. Friedrich scheduled a sentencing hearing for June 12, 2023.
+U.S. Attorney Matthew M. Graves for the District of Columbia and FBI Special Agent in Charge Wayne A. Jacobs of the Washington Field Office made the announcement.

-According to court documents, as part of his plea, McLeod admitted that, in June of 2022, McLeod was contacted via jail telephone by an inmate being housed at D.C.
-Jail.
-Specifically, McLeod was recruited by the inmate to act as a conduit outside of D.C. jail to package narcotics and manage payments from the sale of those narcotics from inside the jail.
-As a part of this conspiracy, McLeod would package and provide drugs to a public official, a Correctional Officer working at the jail, who would smuggle them into the facility by concealing them on her body.
+According to court documents, in June of 2022, Gregory contacted Keywaune McLeod, 28, via jail telephone.
+Specifically, Gregory recruited McLeod to act as a conduit outside of D.C. jail to package narcotics and manage payments from the sale of those narcotics from inside the jail.
+As a part of this conspiracy, McLeod would package and provide drugs to a public official, Beverly Williams, 52, a Correctional Officer working at the jail, who would smuggle them into the facility by concealing them on her body.
 Once inside the D.C.
-Jail, the Correctional Officer would transfer the drugs to the inmate who would then distribute the drugs for a profit.
-McLeod would accept and manage the proceeds from such distribution using CashApp and make bribe payments to the Correctional Officer for the drug smuggling.
+Jail, Williams would transfer the drugs to Gregory who would then distribute the drugs for a profit.
+McLeod would accept and manage the proceeds from such distribution using CashApp and make bribe payments to the Williams for the drug smuggling.

-The bribery charge to which McLeod pleaded guilty carries a statutory maximum sentence of 15 years in prison, as well as potential financial penalties.
+The bribery charge carries a statutory maximum sentence of 15 years in prison, as well as potential financial penalties.
 The federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.